DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-er-migration.md

 Example import files:

-Example Excel file for each action:
+Excel file with headings and examples for each action: